-If you aren't completely familiar with the additional expectations placed upon you when you're a part of a business video conference, that's okay.
-We're here to help you learn the dos and don'ts of video conferencing.
-Take the following information into consideration so you don't find yourself committing a major faux pas at the next big meeting.
-Or, share this with a coworker to help them out the next time they're making one of these mistakes.
+If you aren't familiar with the additional expectations placed upon you when you're a part of a business video conference call, that's okay.
+We're here to help you learn the dos and don'ts of video conferencing etiquette.
+Take the following information into consideration so you don't find yourself committing a major faux pas at your next big meeting or share this with a co-worker to help them out the next time they're making one of these mistakes.

 Poor lighting conditions have an enormous effect on the video quality that you send.
+It’s essential that you take the time to adequately design your space for proper video conference lighting.
 You'll want to make sure that there is enough light in the room you're in so that your video isn't grainy and unwatchable.
 Try to not mix natural lighting and office lighting unless your office bulbs are daylight white.
 You also don't want any faces being lit from below, as this makes you look like a cartoonish villain from a silent film.
-Lighting from the sides will make faces look the best, so try for that if you have the ability.
+Lighting from the sides, or elevated in front of you are ideal, so try for that if you have the ability.

 A common mistake is looking at the video feed instead of the camera when speaking to a remote participant.
 While it may seem like the right thing to do, it actually makes it appear as if you're looking off and not paying attention.
 This will make you come across as more aloof and less professional.
 Looking into the camera lens is the equivalent of looking into the person's eyes, so practice doing so until you're comfortable with it.

 Stop checking emails or working on your PowerPoint presentation during video conferences.
 Not only does research suggest that only 3% of people can multitask effectively, but it’s bad video conferencing etiquette.
 Just like in person, it’s important to be respectful to your teammates and give them your time and attention during meetings.
 One of the best video conferencing tips we can offer is that if you wouldn’t do it in person, don’t do it during a remote meeting.